xiawei999000/LFM-HCC/README.md

-# HCC-LFM: Liver Foundation Model for Non-invasive HCC Assessment
+# A CT Lesion Foundation Model for Non-invasive Assessment of Hepatocellular Carcinoma Aggressiveness and Recurrence Risk

 <div align="center">